pgsrv/ContinualLocalReplacement/README.md

 # 2. Run
 Run codes using below commands.
-You can change the dataset parameter to run on other datasets.

-We also provide the driver scripts.
-Please check the run_scripts folder.

 We conduct all experiments on default hyper-parameters.
 But you may try other hyper-parameters.
 For example, you can actually achieve better performance than the reported result on CUB with imprint_jigsaw method and setting jig_replace_max_num=9.

+We also provide the driver scripts.
+Please check the run_scripts folder.

 Organize Dataset
 ------------